brandonwoodruff92/rails-rest-kit/README.md

 end
 ```

-You can hook into a specific callback by defining callback blocks for each hook:
+If you need to add specific functionality outside your typical REST flow, you can hook into a specific REST action's callback by defining a callback block for each hook:

 ```ruby
 class UsersController < ApplicationController